norpol/lesomnia/README.md

 lesomnia - Less insomnia
 ========================
-`lesomnia` is an ugly hack I made the last minutes before going to bed, deciding I want to wake up the next day with music - played by my lovely laptop which is rests next to me.
+`lesomnia` is an ugly hack I made the last minutes before going to bed, deciding I want to wake up the next day with music - played by my lovely laptop which rests next to me.

 Usage (non of the arguments are optional):
 ```